JMJHOX/aws-cloudformation-hooks/README.md

 ```
 and We´re almost done!
 Remember, our principal objective is to develop our own hooks.
 We must have to learn the basics first.
-We´ll be using an base hook resource from the [aws-cloudformation-samples](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/hooks/python-hooks/resource-tags).
+So we´ll be using an base hook resource from the [aws-cloudformation-samples](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/hooks/python-hooks/resource-tags).

 We´ll need to download this sample into our machine, we can download the .zip file and move it to our machine with our mouse or use the CLI:
 ```